ZbigniewTomanek/nativescript-iconwheel-plugin/README.md

 ## Android plugin source code

 To edit native part of plugin you should open PluginJava project with android studio, edit it and then export fresh .aar archive.
-Then this archive should be pasted to src/platforms/android/.
+Then this archive should be pasted to `src/platforms/android/`.

+[Here](https://developer.android.com/studio/projects/android-library) you can learn how to export aar plugin.

 WheelView source code was borrowed from here: https://github.com/wangjiegulu/WheelView